fluid-project/trivet/src/assets/README.md

 ## Scripts

-By default, the Mix [configuration file](../../webpack.mix.js) will process every JavaScript file that found at the root level of the `/src/assets/scripts` directory.
+By default, the Mix [configuration file](../../webpack.mix.js) will process every JavaScript file that is found at the root level of the [`/src/assets/scripts`](scripts) directory.
 The resulting transpiled JavaScript files will be written to `/dist/assets/scripts`.

 ## Stylesheets

+The Mix configuration file includes configurations for CSS, Sass and Stylus files.
+By default, the Mix [configuration file](../../webpack.mix.js) will process every CSS, Sass, and Stylus file that is found at the root level of the [`/src/assets/styles`](styles) directory.
+The resulting compiled CSS files will be written to `/dist/assets/styles`.
+This starter project only includes a CSS file; to use Sass or Stylus, add `.scss` or `.styl` files to [`/src/assets/styles`](styles).

-The Mix configuration file includes configurations for [CSS](../../webpack.mix.js#L30), [Sass](../../webpack.mix.js#L33) or [Stylus](../../webpack.mix.js#L36).
-By default, CSS, Sass or Stylus will be run through [Autoprefixer](https://github.com/postcss/autoprefixer).
+CSS, Sass and Stylus will be run through [Autoprefixer](https://github.com/postcss/autoprefixer).
 See the Laravel Mix documentation on [PostCSS plugin configuration](https://laravel-mix.com/docs/5.0/css-preprocessors#postcss-plugins) for information on how to add and configure additional [PostCSS plugins](https://github.com/postcss/postcss/blob/master/docs/plugins.md).

 ## Eleventy Integration